sfc-gh-mkobel/na_spcs_hybrid/README.md

 -- Create the APPLICATION
 DROP APPLICATION IF EXISTS na_spcs_python_app CASCADE;

+--this should be done by snow app run
-CREATE APPLICATION na_spcs_python_app FROM APPLICATION PACKAGE na_spcs_python_pkg USING VERSION v2;
+CREATE APPLICATION na_spcs_python_app FROM APPLICATION PACKAGE na_spcs_python_pkg USING VERSION v1;
 ```

-Next we need to configure the Native App.
-We can do this via Snowsight by
-visiting the Apps tab and clicking on our Native App `NA_SPCS_PYTHON_APP`.
+In Snowsight head over to Data Products / Apps in the left hand sidebar.
+The application you have just installed should be the only one there.
+If it isn't then locate the NA_SPCS_PYTHON_APP applcation you have just created

 * Click the "Grant" button to grant the necessary privileges
 * Click the "Review" button to open the dialog to create the
   necessary `EXTERNAL ACCESS INTEGRATION`.
 Review the dialog and
   click "Connect".

 At this point, you should now see an "Activate" button in the top right.
 Click it to activate the app.
+Behind the scenes Snowflake is setting up your services as well as the compute pools needed by the application so this may yake a few minutes.

 Once it has successfully activated, the "Activate" button will be replaced
 with a "Launch app" button.
 Click the "Launch app" button to open the